Master of Real Estate Development

 For more information visit:

-For degrees in Real Estate, GRE or GMAT scores are accepted.
-Applicants with 5 or more years of experience may request a waiver.
-The waiver must be requested in the Statement of Goals.
+For degrees in Real Estate Development, GRE or GMAT scores are accepted.
+Applicants with 5 or more years beyond their undergraduate degree may request a waiver.
+The waiver should be requested in the Statement of Goals.

 Applicants who are not U.S. citizens or permanent residents must submit additional documents.